systemapic/pile/README.md

 started with all links expected from the mapic docker configuration.

-Inside the Docker container, tests are run using:
+Inside the Docker container (enter with `./shell-to.sh`), tests are run using:

 ```sh
  npm test